exasol/extension-manager/doc/design.md

 #### Components of an Extension
 `dsn~extension-components~1`

 An extension might consist of JDBC driver, artifacts, configuration and database objects.
-Dependening on it's nature a specific extension might not require all artifacts.
+Depending on it's nature a specific extension might not require all artifacts.

 In the initial version when managing extensions EM requires the following components to be available in BucketFS and does not actively manage them:
 * JDBC driver